 We captured and radiocollared 11 lambs during May-June 2013.
-Capture operations were difficult this year due to the large number of lambs born early in the lambing period; we captured 9/11 lambs between 20 -31 May, and only two after that date.
+Capture operations were difficult this year due to the large number of lambs born early in the lambing period;

+we captured 9/11 lambs between 20 -31 May, and only two after that date.
 At the time of this writing, 7/11 are alive.
 Two were killed by eagles, and one by a wolverine in May and June.
 The final animal slid into a moat between a rock and an icefield and was recorded as a mortality on May 22, 2013.
 No further mortalities occurred during the project year, giving an annual survival rate of 64%.

 24 lambs were captured and radiocollared in spring 2014.
 Four collars were dropped, leaving 20 animals in the sample for the 2014 project year.
-As of this writing, 9/ 20 have been killed, 3 by eagles, one each by a wolverine and a brown bear and coyote.
+9/20 survived for a 45% annual survival rate.
+3 were killed by eagles, two by brown bears, and one each by a wolverine and coyote.
 One lamb was killed when a rockslide carried it into a rock crevice, and one additional lamb died of pneumonia due to heavy lungworm load.
 A final lamb mortality could not be reached for analysis.